 LinkedIn

-Alesia Ash is an incoming law clerk for the Honorable Rosemary Márquez at the U.S. District Court in Tucson.
-Before this role, she gained experience as a policymaker and as a staffer for members of Congress on both sides of the aisle.
-Alesia was elected to the Sierra Vista City Council in 2014, becoming the youngest person ever to earn a seat on the council.
-She served as Mayor Pro Tem from 2016 to 2018.
+Prior to joining Holland & Hart, Alesia served as a judicial law clerk to the Honorable Rosemary Márquez at the U.S. District Court for the District of Arizona.
+Before her legal career, she gained valuable experience as a policymaker and congressional staffer, working with members of Congress on both sides of the aisle.
+Alesia was elected to the Sierra Vista City Council in 2014, becoming the youngest person ever to earn a seat on the council, and served as Mayor Pro Tem from 2016 to 2018.

 Alesia earned her Juris Doctor and Master of Public Administration degrees from the University of Arizona.
 She also holds a Diplomado in Mexican Public Law and Policy from the Universidad Nacional Autónoma de México (UNAM) and a Bachelor of Science from Arizona State University.